 Our Guide to Better Blogging

-To help you write SEO-friendly blogs that showcase your firm’s expertise I’m sharing with you our Blogging Best Practices guide, which we developed with input from Intel’s Social Media Center of Excellence.
+To help you write SEO-friendly blogs that showcase your firm’s expertise I’m sharing with you our Blogging Best Practices guide.

 My three favorite tips are:

 - Improve Timing and Frequency – Plan blogs around the timing of key events, launches, trending topics.
 Also consider your upcoming campaigns and keep a regular schedule.
 Plan on at least one blog per month, preferably more.
 Finally, here are some statistics from Torque on the best time to publish and share content to maximize the click-through rate: